How to Crochet a Round Basket From Gardening Twine

 Made From Three Easy Stitches

-You simply use three common crochet stitches to form your basket.
+You use common crochet stitches to form your basket.

 A Jute Basket You Can Make in Record Time

 If you like baskets, why not make your own?
 You can quickly make a round crocheted basket in hour or two out of common gardening twine.

 I've long been intrigued at the thought of making crocheted bowls and baskets and sure enough, there are lots of patterns available for these items.
 YouTube has some great video tutorials, which not only walk you through the process but can be invaluable when you are trying to decide on a look for a basket and what materials to use.
-What you use makes a huge difference to the texture of your basket and how it turns out, but fortunately, no matter what you decide on, in most cases you can use crochet to fashion an attractive-looking basket.
+What you use makes a huge difference to the texture of your basket and how it ultimately turns out, but fortunately, no matter what material you decide on, in most cases you can use crochet to fashion an attractive-looking basket.

-Crocheting is one of the easiest methods to use to create a basket and it's an excellent method of "coiling."
-And all without having to master complicated weaving techniques or having to work with multiple pieces of raw material or having to cut out strips and sew them before starting and then having to sew each round to the row underneath.
+Crocheting is one of the easiest methods to use to create a basket and it's an excellent method of "coiling"--and all without having to master complicated weaving techniques or working with multiple pieces of raw material or having to cut out strips and sew them before starting and then having to sew each round to the row underneath.
 That has always seemed too convoluted to me.
 A crochet hook facilitates the joining of each round.
 You don't need a loom, you don't need a frame, you don't need a sewing machine.
 You pick up your hook and work into the row underneath and you are good to go.
 Nothing could be easier.

 A Word About Jute Twine

-For this particular basket, jute is used instead of yarn.
-Jute is a bit stiffer so it lends that quality to the basket.
+Jute is a bit stiffer than yarn so it lends that quality to the basket.
 It also resembles wicker somewhat, so if you want a natural-looking basket made from natural fibers, this may suit very well.